mantidproject/mantid/Code/Mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 steps (or plugins) and their parameters.
 In the Savu setup dialog this list is built on the right panel (current configuration) by adding and sorting available plugins available from the tree shown on the left panel.
+From the file menu, different savu configurations can be saved for later use and loaded from previously saved files.

+..
+Leave this out for now.
+Not used at the moment.
    .. interface:: Tomographic Reconstruction
      :widget: savuConfigCentralWidget
      :align: right

-From the file menu, different savu configurations can be saved for later use and loaded from previously saved files.

 .. categories:: Interfaces Diffraction